dynverse/anndata/README.md

 <!-- This section gets automatically generated from NEWS.md -->

+### Recent changes in anndata 0.7.5.2

+-   MINOR CHANGE: Add getters and setters to the LayersR6 class.

 ### Recent changes in anndata 0.7.5.1

 -   MINOR CHANGE: Add wrapper classes for Raw and Layers objects.